Environmental Defence Canada

 About Environmental Defence Canada:

-Founded in 1984 and headquartered in Toronto, Ontario, Environmental Defence Canada (EDC) aims to protect Canada’s fresh water and land, eliminate toxins in the environment, and promote clean energy alternatives.
-EDC reports that it empowers individual Canadians, works with industry leaders, and advocates for new government policy to achieve these goals.
-The charity organizes its programs by six major issues: Kicking Out Toxic Chemicals, Climate & Clean Economy, Ontario Yours to Protect, Ending Plastic Pollution, and Safeguarding Canada’s Freshwater.
-In F2021, the community of 300,000 Canadian EDC supporters collectively sent letters or made phone calls to government and industry over 220,000 times to protect the environment and human health.
+Founded in 1984, Environmental Defence Canada (EDC) aims to protect Canada’s freshwater and land, decrease plastic pollution, and promote clean energy alternatives.
+EDC empowers individual Canadians, works with industry leaders, and advocates for new government policy to achieve these goals.
+The charity has five major programs: Climate & Clean Economy, Ontario: Yours to Protect, Safeguarding Freshwater, Ending Plastic Pollution, and Kicking Out Toxics.
+Ci calculates that EDC spent $3.8m on its programs in F2023.

 My anchor